Holic75/Baldurs-gate-dnd-3.5/README.md

 List of Bardic Performances:
 ```
 Inspire Courage
 A 1st level bard can use her performance to inspire courage in her allies (including herself), bolstering them against fear and improving their combat abilities.
 To be affected, an ally must be able to perceive the bard’s performance.
-An affected ally receives a +1 bonus on attack and weapon damage rolls as well and becomes immune to fear and panic effects for 4 rounds.
+An affected ally receives a +1 bonus on attack and weapon damage rolls and becomes immune to fear and panic effects for 4 rounds.
 At 6th level, and every six levels thereafter, this bonus increases by +1, to a maximum of +6 at 30th level.
 ```
 ```
 Countersong